 Results of the econometric analysis indicate that introduction of financial incentives in combination with informing and educating the public may have important impact on future improvements in energy-efficiency of homes.
-This supports findings in Energy Efficiency in Europe (2013), where the lack of funding for energy efficiency is identified as an important challenge for Slovenia.
+While pevious studies typically stress the positive effect of professional energy consultation, we show that other formal and informal sources of information and advice also have an important role in fostering energy-efficient renovation decisions.
 Analysis therefore provides a better insight into relevant determinants affecting the renovation decisions and may prove valuable for policymaking in the area of promoting energy-efficient residential renovations.